 Caution: AVOID turning Automatic Time Zone OFF on the Controller.
 If you turn Automatic Time Zone OFF, your Controller will not be able to detect when your device time zone and insulin delivery time zone do not match.
-Delivering insulin based on a different time zone than your local time may cause errors in insulin delivery and data logging, which can lead to hypoglycaemia or hyperglycaemia.

-Caution: ALWAYS plug in and charge your Controller when you see the low-battery message.
-If the battery charge becomes critically low, the Controller will turn itself off and you will not receive a low battery Hazard Alarm.
-Without the use of the Controller, you will not be able to make changes to your insulin delivery, which could result in the over-delivery or under-delivery of insulin, which can lead to hypoglycaemia or hyperglycaemia.
+Delivering insulin based on a different time zone than your local time may cause errors in insulin delivery and data logging, which can lead to hypoglycemia or hyperglycemia.
+Caution: ALWAYS plug in and charge your Controller when you see the low battery message.
+If the battery charge becomes critically low, the Controller turns itself off, and you will not receive a low battery hazard alarm.
+Without the use of the Controller, you will not be able to make changes to your insulin delivery, which could result in the over-delivery or under-delivery of insulin that can lead to hypoglycemia or hyperglycemia.

-Caution: DO NOT expose your Controller battery to high heat(> 30°C [86°F] during storage and > 40°C [104°F]) during use.
-Do not puncture, crush or apply pressure to your battery.
+Caution: DO NOT expose your Controller battery to high heat [> 86°F (> 30°C) during storage and > 104°F (> 40°C) during use].
+Do not puncture, crush, or apply pressure to your battery.
 Failure to follow these instructions could result in an explosion, fire, electric shock, damage to the Controller or battery, or battery leakage.

 Caution: DO NOT expose your Controller to extreme temperatures while in storage or during use.
 Extreme heat or cold can cause the Controller to malfunction.
-Extreme heat is defined as > 30°C (86°F) during storage and > 40°C (104°F) during use.
-Extreme cold is defined as < 0°C (32°F) during storage and < 5°C (41°F) during use.
+Extreme heat is defined as > 86°F (30°C) during storage and > 104°F (40°C) during use.
+Extreme cold is defined as < 32°F (0°C) during storage and < 41°F (5°C) during use.
+Caution: Use ONLY the charging adapter and orange or black charging cable that came with your Controller, as they are designed to limit the power to safely charge the battery.
+Thirdparty accessories may allow much higher power, increasing the risk of overheating, spark, or fire, which may lead to minor injuries or serious burns.